chauhoang99/2025_July_data_merging_test/README.md

 # Data Selection

 - Content quality control is a huge process involving multiple teams with different domain knowledges.
 I only can oversimplified it into this set of rules, each rule has its own amount of quality points and criteria.
-The higher the points the more dependent to the source, like, I'm not going to rewrite the descriptions so I rely on the descriptions come from the source.
+The higher the points the more dependent I am to the source, like, I'm not going to rewrite the descriptions so I rely on the descriptions come from the source, then I prefer sources that provide good descriptions.
 The lower the points, the easier for me to implement a data fix.
 If a source can pass 50% of the criteria, it pass the rule and receive the points:

   - **The more attractive the better: 3 points**
     - Has image links.